 The Gunvor Group Ltd, one of the world’s major independent energy companies announces that 2009 was a very good year for the company.
 Total traded oil volume was up 10% at 2.3 mil. barrels per day.
 Turnover was $50 bil., down from $65 bil., due to a lower oil price in 2009 compared to 2008.

 Earnings for the year were significantly higher than in 2008.
 Trading margins were particularly strong during the first half.
 There was growth in existing business areas, as well as expansion into the non-oil energy sector.
-Growth has taken place mainly outside the Group’s original core businesses, with 50% of its crude oil volumes now originating outside Russia.
+Growth has taken place mainly outside the Group’s original core businesses, with 50% of its Crude oil refers to unrefined petroleum that is found with the Earth’s crust.
+Read more volumes now originating outside Russia.

 During 2009 the Group made investments into physical assets such as oil terminals and facilities, the largest being into its oil export terminal in Ust-Luga, outside St Petersburg, Russia, which is expected to become operational in the first half of 2010.